Ex-middle school custodian pleads guilty to 137 counts of voyeurism

 VANCOUVER, Wa.
-(KOIN) — A man accused of 137 voyeurism counts for allegedly putting hidden cameras in a girl’s locker room at a middle school and a female staff bathroom at a high school in Vancouver, Washington, entered a guilty plea during a court appearance on Friday.
+(KOIN) — A man, who is being accused of 137 counts of voyeurism for allegedly putting hidden cameras in a girl’s locker room at a middle school and a female staff bathroom at a high school in Vancouver, Washington, entered a guilty plea during a court appearance on Friday.

 Despite Mattson’s submitted pleas, the Clark County Sheriff’s Office says not much has changed from their perspective.